aroan-v/vote-dashboard/README.md

 ## Introduction

-Stans of all kinds—whether it’s for music, TV shows, movies, artists, or any celebrity—spend so much time on fan activities like voting in award shows and online polls.
-This one in particular was for Will Ashley, who was nominated for Nylon’s Boldest Breakout Star.
-Out of pure passion, a lot of fans (me included) even lost sleep staying up late just to keep voting past bedtime.
+Fans will do anything to support their favorite artists—even lose sleep to vote in online polls and awards shows.
+I saw this firsthand when I joined the effort to vote for Will Ashley, who was nominated for Nylon’s Boldest Breakout Star.

-To make things more fun, and because I’m part of the fandom myself, I built this interactive vote tracker.
-The idea was to boost team morale, help everyone see progress in real-time, and even lay out strategies based on the charts and data.
+To make the endless voting more interesting, and since I was part of the fandom, I created an interactive vote tracker.
+It was a tool to keep everyone motivated and help us see our progress in real time.
+We used the data to figure out our strategy, and even though we only made it to second place, the whole thing proved to me how technology can rally a fandom and make even a simple online poll feel like a true team effort.

-In the end, we still landed in 2nd place—but the experience made me realize how tech can bring a fandom together, make the grind more engaging, and give people a sense of teamwork in something as simple as an online poll.

 ## Main Features